totemo/watson/README.md

   </tr>
 </table>

-List the existing patterns if you need to remove any:
+To list the existing patterns if you need to remove any:

     /hl list

-Remove a specific pattern by number:
+To remove a specific pattern by number:

     /hl remove 3